wowashuwow/case-study-academy/course/using-case-studies-in-the-sales-process/to-close-deals.md

 ## In the proposal

-The proposal is a good place to let prospects know one more time (this time in writing) that they don't have to worry about their objections.
+The proposal is a good place to reassure prospects (this time in writing) that they don't have to worry about their objections.

 Use case studies in your proposals.
 Don't just "attach" them, integrate them throughout.